andtsa/dhnotes/mbed/linking/A General Overview of What Happens Before main().md

 At a high level, the `_start` function handles:

-1. Early low-level initialization, such as:
+1. Early low-level initialisation, such as:
     1. Configuring processor registers
     2. Initializing external memory
     3. Enabling caches